 If you are in an accident, even a minor one, it can damage your suspension system or knock your wheels out of alignment.
 Even hitting a curb, pothole or large rock can damage your suspension.
 A wheel balancing or alignment won't correct a suspension problem, and after any suspension work, you'll may need to get an alignment.

-At Mackert Automotive LLC, we advise Gig Harbor auto owners never to procrastinate important repairs to their suspension system.
+At Mackert Automotive, we advise Gig Harbor auto owners never to procrastinate important repairs to their suspension system.
 A damaged suspension system can lead to loss of control of a vehicle in an emergency situation and serious accidents.

 Potholes are unsightly nuisances around Gig Harbor, but they're also a major cause of suspension damage for Gig Harbor drivers.
 To avoid this, Gig Harbor drivers should always keep their tires properly inflated.
 This gives the tires maximum resiliency.
 When you're driving around the Gig Harbor area, avoid potholes if possible.
 If you can't avoid one, then slow down before driving over it.
 Slower speeds limit pothole damage.
 But if you're a little late detecting a pothole, don't brake on top of it.
 This will throw the vehicle's weight forward and increase the damage.